wui-hong/tp/docs/UserGuide.md

 {% include note.html content="This is my note.
 All the content I type here is treated as a single paragraph." %}
-{% include tip.html content="This is my tip.
-All the content I type here is treated as a single paragraph." %}
-{% include warning.html content="This is my warning.
-All the content I type here is treated as a single paragraph." %}
-{% include important.html content="This is my important.
-All the content I type here is treated as a single paragraph." %}

 Examples:
 * `addTransaction d=Dinner n=Self c=100 n=John w=2 n=Mary w=2 n=Alice w=1`